 If you can’t find the answer to the question you’re looking for below, reach out and we’ll be happy to help.

 Since 2011.
-Check out our fun anniversary timeline from 2022 here.
-Our CEO & Partner Jenn Richey Nicholas has over 15 years of experience in the graphic design field.
+Check out our fun anniversary timeline from 2022 here

 We require a signed agreement, a 50% deposit, and any initial content you may have already (if applicable).

-We’re in the Fishtown neighborhood of Philadelphia, PA in the 2424 Studios building at 2424 E York Street.
-We frequently work with companies and individuals throughout North America.
+We’re in the Fishtown Neighborhood of Philadelphia, PA.
+If that’s not local to you, don’t worry.
+We work with clients all over North America.
 For more information, check out our Contact Page.

 Our studio is open 9 AM-6 PM EST, Monday through Friday.
 Our studio recognizes the following holidays and will be closed: MLK Day, Memorial Day, Juneteenth, Independence Day, Labor Day, Thanksgiving (2 days), Christmas (2 days), New Years (2 days).
 Out of respect for our employees and their families, our studio does not respond to any form of communication outside of our business hours.
 Feel free to send emails at any time, we will happily respond in the next business day.

-This consolidation of communication will allow the client to see a single project calendar, progress on tasks, changes, and overall project status.
+This consolidation of communication will allow the client to see a single project calendar, progress on tasks, changes, and overall project status, and ensures nothing is lost sitting in someone’s inbox.

-Typically, almost anything can be accomplished via Basecamp, email, phone conversations, and the occasional video conference.
-Our team communicates with one another and with clients via phone, video conference (Google Meet/Zoom) email, and Basecamp.
+All communication regarding the day-to-day of a project will be in Basecamp.
+We supplement this communication with phone and video conference meetings (Google Meet/Zoom).
 We will present our work via screen share or in person and will follow up with a Basecamp post that includes links to files, PDFs, and prototypes for markups and review.

 We enjoy spending time with our clients.
 If we can meet safely, we think in-person meetings are not only fun, but are also very productive, especially at project kick-off, wireframe or concept reviews, and for site visits and graphic installations.